Anonymousgtk9816/AER/README.md

 | **IEMOCAP** | Table 2 | Emotion Restoration Ablation Study | `IEMOCAP_*` |

-## Important Notice

-- ⚠️ **Anonymous Submission:** All audio samples are anonymized for double-blind review.
-- ⚠️ **Review Purpose Only:** Files are provided exclusively for Interspeech 2026 review.
-- ⚠️ **Audio Format:** 24 kHz `.wav` format, compatible with all standard browsers and media players.

----

-## Technical Support

-If you encounter any issues accessing or playing the audio samples, please contact the Interspeech 2026 program chairs.

----

 **Thank you for reviewing our submission!**

 *Anonymous Submission to Interspeech 2026*